-SEMESTER: I COURSE CODE: THEO 1301 COURSE TITLE: INTRODUCTION TO SYSTEMATIC THEOLOGY NUMBER OF CREDITS: 3 COURSE DESCRIPTION: An examination of the nature, sources and methods used in theology.
-The course will also examine certain fundamental theological themes ASSESSMENT: 40% Course Work One 2-hour Examination 60% LEVEL I SEMESTER: II COURSE CODE: THEO 1304 COURSE TITLE: FOUNDATIONS OF SYSTEMATIC THEOLOGY NUMBER OF CREDITS: 3 PRE-REQUISITES:
+COURSE TITLE: INTRODUCTION TO SYSTEMATIC THEOLOGY

+COURSE DESCRIPTION: An examination of the nature, sources and methods used in theology.
+The course will also examine certain fundamental theological themes

+COURSE TITLE: FOUNDATIONS OF SYSTEMATIC THEOLOGY

 COURSE DESCRIPTION: The course will introduce students to the development of some doctrines of the Christian Church, with emphasis on philosophical presuppositions underlying the formulation of those doctrines, this with a view to helping them understand some of the basic theological concepts in the history of doctrine and the traditional language in which such concepts are usually expressed.